eroach3rd/savemymilk/docs/vibe-coder-guide.md

 ## Pre-Flight Checklist (3 minutes) ✅

 1. Platform Ready: bolt.new, v0.dev, or lovable.dev
-2. Backend Supabase Project: Set up with bottles, feedings, and users tables
+2. Backend Supabase Project: Set up with milk_log, and profiles tables
 3. Gemini API Key optional
 4. Mobile-first mindset: 80% of users are holding a baby in one hand